 When we get in touch with nature, we reduce mental fatigue and stress levels, while increasing relaxation, self-esteem, and productivity.
 Plants at work, especially on your desk, will help regulate humidity and increase levels of positivity and benefit your everyday mood.
 In a few words, the succulent trend is healthy.

 Create your sanctuary

 An indoor sanctuary can be your haven from the world, and for many people, it is a vital part of their everyday life.
-Whether you live in a small apartment, or a large house, or spend most of your day at the office, by bringing certain plants into your space, you will notice improvements to your happiness and daily mood.
+Whether you live in a small apartment, a large house, or you spend most of your day at the office, by bringing certain plants into your space, you’ll notice improvements to your happiness and daily mood.

 To create your perfect green refuge, it’s worthwhile doing research for what plant is suited best for your space.
 Here are a few things to take into consideration:

 Plants are an inexpensive way to spice up even the most boring rooms and style up your living or working space.
 As mentioned previously, plants release oxygen during the day.
 However, at night photosynthesis stops and most plants release carbon dioxide.
 There are plants, such as orchids, succulents, that do the opposite which makes them perfect plants for the bedroom.

 Most indoor plants don’t like the direct midday sun, so please be aware of your plant’s needs before purchasing it.
 Make the effort to choose the right houseplants that will thrive on the spot you will place it and the amount of light it can provide.
 There are many warning signs to know when your plant isn’t happy, such as leaf burn, spotting, or sudden leaf-fall.
 Most plants can be easily rescued, so don’t panic!